common-workflow-language/common-workflow-language/specification/tool-description.md

 # Syntax

-The tool description document and job order document are written in [JSON](http://json.org) format.
+The tool description document and job order document are written in [YAML](http://www.yaml.org/).
+Note that YAML type system is very similar to [JSON](http://json.org), and all JSON documents are also valid YAML documents;
+so you may choose to use only the JSON-compatible subset of YAML syntax (this is the case for all the examples in this specification).
 The formal schema for the tool description document is written using [JSON Schema draft v4](http://json-schema.org) and available at
 <https://raw.githubusercontent.com/common-workflow-language/common-workflow-language/draft-1/schemas/tool.json>

 Tool description documents must include a "schema" field with a URL